VisionForAll-QRCS/QRCS-flutter-app/README.md

 - Need wireframes?
 Go to docs/Wireframes/

-- Want the final report?
-Check docs/final_report/QRCS_Final_Report_2025.pdf

 - Training material for developers?
 Look under docs/training/

-Project progress and collaboration logs?
+- Project progress and collaboration logs?
 View docs/sprint_reports/

 Contact
 For any questions about this prototype or for future improvements, please reach out to the student consultants: